 It should not come as a shock that most people, especially youths, like to dress in a manner that feels best or most comfortable to them.
-Their dressing depends largely on the venue or location of the place in question.
+People’s dressing depends largely on the venue or location of the place in question.

 A critical examination of the main criminal laws in Nigeria, i.e the Criminal Code and Penal Code, reveals that there is no section of the law that penalises anyone who puts on clothes seen or perceived to be Indecent.